FF / VinterNoll2

-"FF / VinterNoll2" is a single CD by the Swedish band Kent released in 2002.
-It was released as the third single from their fifth album Vapen & Ammunition.
+"FF / VinterNoll2" is a single CD by the Swedish band Kent released in November 2002.
+It was released as the third single from their fifth studio album, Vapen & Ammunition.

 The single actually comes with two CDs.
 The CD is a double A-side in gatefold cardboard picture sleeve.
 There are technically two covers of the album, and they are connected.
 The only difference being that one says FF and the other one says VinterNoll2.
-"VinterNoll2" is also featured in the videogame Guitar Hero: World Tour.

 The French singer Nancy Danino performs on the song "FF".
+"VinterNoll2" is featured in the videogame Guitar Hero: World Tour.

+Music video

+The music video for both "FF" and "VinterNoll2" was directed by Adam Berg.
+"VinterNoll2" features the band performing in a forest and it starts to snow.
+"FF" features a spotlight shining on band members and different happenings in the dark.